alex-ball/bathslides/README.md

 ### Pre-requisites ###

-To use this theme, you will need to have the image files `uob-logo-grey-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.eps` (for DVI) somewhere TeX can find them.
+To use this theme, you will need to have the image files `uob-logo-grey-transparent.pdf` and `uob-logo-white-transparent.pdf` (for PDF) and `uob-logo-grey-transparent.eps` and `uob-logo-grey-transparent.eps` (for DVI) somewhere TeX can find them.
 I recommend you place them in the same folder as `bathslides.dtx` while compiling the class and in a `tex/generic/logos-ubath` folder thereafter.

-The files are not distributed with the theme for licensing reasons.
+The files are not distributed with the theme, firstly for licensing reasons and secondly because access to them has been restricted to University of Bath members.
+If you have a working set of credentials, you can download the EPS files from the [University of Bath website][logo]; the two you need are listed under "Slate grey" and "White" respectively.

-You can download `uob-logo-grey-transparent.eps` from the [University of Bath website][logo].
-To get the PDF version, run `epstopdf uob-logo-grey-transparent.eps`.
+To get the PDF versions, run `epstopdf uob-logo-grey-transparent.eps` and `epstopdf uob-logo-white-transparent.eps` respectively.
 The `epstopdf` utility is available in most TeX distributions.

 The documentation uses fonts from the XCharter and sourcesanspro packages, as well as sourcecodepro if XeLaTeX or LuaLaTeX is used,